Arbitrage Calculator

 Arbitrage betting (or "arbing") exploits odds differences between sportsbooks to guarantee profit regardless of the outcome.

 When combined implied probabilities add up to less than 100%, an arbitrage opportunity exists.
-This calculator finds those opportunities and tells you exactly how much to bet on each side.
+This calculator supports any number of outcomes: 2-way markets (tennis, moneyline), 3-way markets (soccer 1X2, draw no bet), and beyond.

 Best Markets for Arbitrage